 On the Deir Yassin Remembered website, in sponsored talks in Ann Arbor, and in person outside the synagogue during their weekly picket, activists promote an array of anti-Semitic conspiracy theories: Jews built gas ovens in the death camps after World War Two to frame the Germans.
 Jews created and now control ISIS.
 Jews, more speci cally Israelis, directed the 9/11 attacks on the Twin Trade Towers in New York City.
 Israel also has organized the recent terrorist attacks in Europe and America, including attacks on Jewish institutions.
 (The lattera were “false flag” operations designed to throw off suspicion from the real perpetrators.)

-The business/personal identification card of a well-known picket leader carried the logo: “Challenging Jewish Power since 2003.”
+The business/personal identification card of a well-known picket leader carried the logo considering the impact of graphically illustrating the content: “Challenging Jewish Power since 2003.”
 According to a report in the Washtenaw Jewish News, while standing outside Beth Israel in 2012 that same individual summarized his political views in these exact words: “I hate Jews.
 Whatever happened to them in World War Two they brought on themselves.
 They deserved everything they got.”

 These, then, are the materials from which the SPLC constructed its case against Deir Yassin Remembered.
 In the same Michigan Radio program of February 28 in which Mark Potok of the SPLC was quoted, Herskovitz sought to frame the issue in terms of free speech.
 “I feel very fortunate to live in America, where free speech is protected.
 If I were in Germany or France, I’d be in jail just for speaking my mind.
 That’s not right to me.”
 He did not address the central substantive issue of Nazi sympathy and anti-Semitism.